Should You Write Your Resume in First Person or Third Person? …It’s Complicated.

 Anything you can do to make the resume more readable and engaging for hiring managers is essential.
 They are already so busy, they don’t want to spend time looking for the verbs showing what you did.
 Besides, bullet points written with an absent I look professional and give a sense of objectivity.
 The style detaches you from the person eagerly seeking an interview and presents your serious business self.

-Besides, the first-person implied is expected by resume readers.
+Besides, a resume in first person implied is expected by recruiters.
 In fact, it is really only used in resumes.
 As a longtime editor, I can guarantee that you will never see a novel or nonfiction narrative written without subjects and pronouns!

 Ready for more job search help?